DBCDK/serviceprovider/doc/community/examples.md

 offset.
 The first item to return.

 ### sort
-the key to sort items by
+the key to sort items by.
+The key can be any key in the model.

 ### order
 The order of items (descending or ascending)